-The National Law Journal reports that a small number of personal injury lawyers are relying on handwriting experts to help the lawyers in selecting juries.
+The National Law Journal reports that a few personal injury lawyers are relying on handwriting experts to help the lawyers in selecting juries.
 Handwriting analysis uses various clues, including the amount of pressure used, the size and angles of the letters, and spaces between words to paint a picture of a potential juror.

 Attorneys have no opportunity to see the handwriting of prospective jurors.
-But personal injury lawyers in other jurisdictions have the opportunity to review juror questionnaires that would provide a handwriting analysis.
+But personal injury lawyers in other jurisdictions review juror questionnaires that would provide a handwriting analysis.
 I remember reading somewhere that handwriting that is flamboyant and flowery would be preferable than tight and concise.
 (I’m not sure what someone would make of mine because it is illegible!)
-But if I practiced in a jurisdiction where I had the opportunity to see the jurors handwriting, I would want to see a study really on point before spending a lot of resources analyzing their handwriting.
+But if I practiced in a jurisdiction where I saw the jurors’ handwriting, I would want to see a study on point before spending a lot of resources analyzing their handwriting.